A grassroot environmental initiative

 3 - Food Parcels

-As part of the Plant-A-Tree project, we have also collected, sorted and distributed food parcels for local families in immediate need of support.
+As part of the Plant-A-Tree project, we have gathered, sorted and distributed food parcels for local families in immediate need of support.
 As our influence expands, this year we have sent parcels to Aaramoun, Jdeidet-Ghazir, Qattine and Ghazir.

 4 - Mar Michael Stairs